nexus-pesu/NexCode/perfect-array/README.md

 So, our goal is to make all elements of the array $a$ equal to the maximum number $m$ in $a$.
 But, Aryan can do operations only on the odd indices while Dhruv can do operations only on the even indices.

-To make the values at odd indices same as the maximum value in the array, we must increment values at some indices as long as the minimum value is not equal to the $m$.
+To make the values at odd indices same as the maximum value in the array, we must increment values at some indices as long as the minimum value is not equal to $m$.
 Same applies for even indices.

 **Solution in C++:**